chouseknecht/angular-forms.js/README.md

 angular-forms
 =============

-Turn forms into reusable JSON objects.
-With angular-forms.js concentrate on building your app and not all the details of creating and validating forms.
-Let angular-forms.js generate the HTML, CSS and validation for you.
+AngularForms makes it easy to build forms for your AngularJS app.
+Create forms as JSON objects, and let AngularForms generate, compile and inject the HTML into your app, complete with Angular directives, validation and Twitter Bootstrap styling.

-Generated forms are built with Twitter Bootstrap elements baked in, so you don't even have to think about styling.
-Indicate the desired form style, basic or horizontal, in the JSON from definition, and the form is generated accordingly.
+For full documentation and help getting started visit [http://angularforms.org](http://www.angularforms.org)

-For full documentation and help getting started: [http://angularforms.org](http://www.angularforms.org)
+v1.0.4 Beta release

 Requirements